Consumer Protection Code Review

 - Advertise financial products or services

-- Handle your complaints
+- Handle your complaints.

 The Code was developed to protect you as a consumer of financial products and services.

 The Code has served consumers well.
 It has established a strong set of rules and expectations for how firms should treat their customers.
-It has allowed us to intervene to protect consumers – such as tackling the banking sector’s mistreatment of tracker mortgage customers, or the unfair treatment of loyal customers in the insurance sector.
+And it has allowed us to intervene to protect consumers – such as tackling the banking sector’s mistreatment of tracker mortgage customers, or the unfair treatment of loyal customers in the insurance sector.

 However, given the rapidly changing financial services landscape, the Central Bank is now reviewing the Code.

-The aim of the review is to modernise the Code to ensure it is fit for purpose and continues to protect consumers of financial products today and in the future.
+The aim of the review is to modernise the Code to ensure it is fit-for-purpose and continues to protect consumers of financial products today and in the future.

 In October 2022, we published a Discussion Paper, seeking views on the issues emerging for consumers in the changing financial services landscape.